CS3321-Fall-2024/F25-team-1-poker/README.md

 Repository needs tickets to describe the tasks being worked on and completed in order for the TA to grade.

 By Friday, November 14th, 70-80% of the backend should be done.

+Repository is public so keep that it mind and keep secrets secret.